Elsemary/Actuarial-Reserve-Risk-Classification-with-Gaussian-Mixture/README.md

 <img src="https://www.researchgate.net/profile/Soo_Kim12/publication/6747415/figure/fig5/AS:277829540433934@1443251132875/BIC-values-corresponding-to-the-number-of-mixture-components-of-the-GMM-to-describe-the.png" title="equation" alt="equation"></a>

-Remeber : lowe bic is best
+Remember : lowe bic is best

 > Regularization of the covariance matrix
 In many applications we may facing high dimensional problem , to avoide this problem we may use diffrant ways one of this way is that to add some value in the diagonal of matrix and this what we will do next